getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

   - Print command : for debugging, print the tensor and pass it unchanged.
 "Grad_u.Print(Grad_Test_u)" will have the same effect as "Grad_u.Grad_Test_u" but printing the tensor "Grad_Test_u" for each Gauss point of each element.
 Note that constant terms are printed only once at the begining of the assembly.
 Note also that the expression could be derived so that the derivative of the term may be printed instead of the term itself.

-  - A certain number of predefined nonlinear operator (tr, norm, Idmat, det, target_dim(u) ...).
+  - A certain number of predefined nonlinear operator (tr, Norm, Idmat, det, target_dim(u) ...).
 Cannot be applied to test functions.

 Classical examples ("u" the variable name, "a" a coefficient):